haacked/haacked.com/_posts/2024/2024-11-11-git-bisect.md

 + <Routes @rendermode="InteractiveServer" />
 ```

-It turns out, this was a bad idea and the source of the infinite redirect.
-I don't understand Blazor well enough yet to know why this caused the issue, but I'm happy to have found it.
-I'll dig into the root cause later.
+It turns out, this change wasn't exactly wrong, just incomplete.
+I can save the proper fix as a follow-up post.
+I'm annoyed that Copilot wasn't able to offer up the eventual solution because I found it by googling around.

-For now, I can get back to my original state before running `git bisect` by calling `git bisect reset`.
+Now that I found the culprit, I can get back to my original state before running `git bisect` by calling `git bisect reset`.

 ## Challenges with Git Bisect